 Financial instruments that potentially subject the Company to concentrations of credit risk consist of a cash account in a financial institution, which, at times, may exceed the Federal Depository Insurance Coverage of \$250,000.
-At December 31, 2019, the Company has not experienced losses on this account and management believes the Company is not exposed to significant risks on such account.
+The Company has not experienced losses on this account and management believes the Company is not exposed to significant risks on such account.

-Financial Instruments
+Fair Value of Financial Instruments

-The fair value of the Company's assets and liabilities, which qualify as financial instruments under ASC Topic 820, "Fair Value Measurements and Disclosures," approximates the carrying amounts represented in the accompanying balance sheet, primarily due to their short-term nature.
+The fair value of the Company's assets and liabilities, which qualify as financial instruments under ASC Topic 820, "Fair Value Measurement," approximates the carrying amounts represented in the accompanying balance sheets, primarily due to their short-term nature.